-- 28. Petrol delivery and vapour recovery systems for vehicle petrol tanks shall be tested in accordance with the manufacturer's specifications prior to commissioning and for: - (a) Vapour containment integrity at least once every three years, and always following substantial changes or significant events that lead to the removal or replacement of any of the components required to ensure the integrity of the containment system. - (b) Effectiveness of the vapour recovery system at least once every three years where an automatic monitoring system is in place and every year in other cases. - (c) In accordance with the manufacturer's specification with details of this testing retained with the service station log book. - 29.
-The automatic monitoring system referred to in condition 27 shall: - (a) Automatically detect faults in the proper functioning of the petrol vapour recovery system including the automatic monitoring system itself and indicate faults to the operator.
-A fault shall be deemed to be present where continuous monitoring during filling of vehicle petrol tanks indicates that the V/P ratio (condition 28) averaged over the duration of filling has fallen below 85% or has exceeded 115% for ten consecutive filling operations.
-This only applies to filling operations of at least 20 seconds duration and where the rate of petrol dispensed reaches at least 25 litres per minute. - (b) Automatically cut off the flow of fuel on the faulty delivery system if the fault is not rectified within 1 week. - (c) Be approved for use under the regulatory regime of at least one European Union or European Free Trade Association country. - 30.
+- 27. Petrol delivery and vapour recovery systems for vehicle petrol tanks shall be tested in accordance with the manufacturer's specifications prior to commissioning and for: - (a) Vapour containment integrity at least once every three years, and always following substantial changes or significant events that lead to the removal or replacement of any of the components required to ensure the integrity of the containment system. - (b) Effectiveness of the vapour recovery system at least once every three years where an automatic monitoring system is in place and every year in other cases. - (c) In accordance with the manufacturer's specification with details of this testing retained with the service station log book. - 28.
+Where an automatic monitoring system has been fitted, this shall: - (a) Automatically detect faults in the proper functioning of the petrol vapour recovery system including the automatic monitoring system itself and indicate faults to the operator.
+A fault shall be deemed to be present where continuous monitoring during filling of vehicle petrol tanks indicates the V/P ration averaged over the duration of filling has fallen below 85% or has exceeded 115% for ten consecutive filling operations.
+This only applies to filling operations of at least 20 seconds duration and where the rate of petrol dispensed reaches at least 25 litres per minute. - (b) Automatically cut off the flow of fuel on the faulty delivery system if the fault is not rectified within one week. - (c) Be approved for use under the regulatory regime of at least one European Union or European Free Trade Association country. - 29.
+Where an automatic monitoring system has not been fitted the operator shall undertake a weekly check to verify functionality of the system for recovery of vapours during filling of vehicle petrol tanks including: - (a) A test of functionality of the vapour recovery system using appropriate equipment. - (b) An inspection for torn, flattened or kinked hoses and damaged seals on vapour return lines. - 30.
 The operator shall also undertake a weekly check to verify functionality of the system for recovery of vapours during filling of vehicle petrol tanks, including: - (a) A test of functionality of the vapour recovery system using appropriate equipment. - (b) An inspection for torn, flattened or kinked hoses and damaged seals on vapour return lines. - 31.
-Operators shall be notified without delay if the results from any monitoring or tests mentioned in Conditions 28, 29 or 30 identifies adverse results, vapour recovery equipment failure or leaks if there is likely to be an effect on the local community, The operator should advise the regulator of the corrective measures to be taken and the timescales over which they will be implemented. - 32.
+Operators shall be notified without delay if the results from any monitoring or tests mentioned in Conditions 27, 28, 29 or 30 identifies adverse results, vapour recovery equipment failure or leaks if there is likely to be an effect on the local community, The operator should advise the regulator of the corrective measures to be taken and the timescales over which they will be implemented. - 32.
 Effective preventative maintenance shall be employed on all aspects of the installation including all plant, buildings and the equipment concerned with the control of emissions to air.
 Preventative maintenance for all vapour recovery systems shall be carried out in accordance with the manufacturer's instructions - 33.
 Spares and consumables needed shall be held on site, or should be available at short notice from guaranteed suppliers, so that plant breakdowns can be rectified rapidly.